arestivo/slides/markdown/xsd.md

 # Anonymous Types

-The type of an element can be directly defined inside the element declaration.
+The type of an element can be directly defined **inside** the element declaration, making it an anonymous type.

 ```xml
 <xs:element name="size"/>